William-Hashicorp/nomad-enterprise-demo/README.md

 7. Demo: How to apply job restrictions by Resource Quota
 8. Demo: Manage Redis database as a Windows service on Windows clients
 9. Demo: Nomad-pack tool
+10. Demo: Nomad batch job to update local file and the task's env

 Detail deployment and demo steps can be found in the internal google document.